Wilson Brothers & Company: History

-In 1881, the PRR hired the firm to design its main passenger terminal at Broad & Filbert Streets in Center City Philadelphia, directly west of City Hall.
-This was one of the first steel-framed buildings in America to use masonry not as a structure, but as a curtain wall (as skyscrapers do).
+In 1881, the PRR hired the firm to design its main passenger terminal at Broad and Filbert streets in Center City Philadelphia, directly west of Philadelphia City Hall.
+This was one of the first steel-framed buildings in the United States to use masonry not as a structure, but as a curtain wall (as skyscrapers do).
 The station was widely admired; 15% of the architects in an 1885 poll voted it one of "The Best Ten Buildings in the United States."
 Eleven years later, the Wilson Brothers' Gothic Revival station was incorporated into Frank Furness's far larger Broad Street Station.
 The Wilsons designed its new train shed, at the time (1892), the largest single-span train shed in the world.

 In 1885, the Wilsons designed a high-ceilinged, 2-story banking house for Drexel & Company, on the southeast corner of 5th & Chestnut Streets in Philadelphia.
 Four years later, Drexel wished to expand, but Independence National Bank next door refused to sell.
 In response, Joseph Wilson designed the Drexel Building, a 10-story, H-shaped addition that surrounded Independence National Bank on the east, west and south sides, permanently depriving the neighbor of sunlight.
 The iron-skeletoned addition was built atop Drexel's banking house, and was one of the first examples of X-bracing.
 One of the buildings demolished for this was Library Hall, the Library Company of Philadelphia's headquarters, that had been design by William Thornton (1789–91).
 In an ironic turn of events, the Drexel Building itself was demolished in 1959, and a replica of Library Hall was built on its original site by the American Philosophical Society.

-Following the deaths of the two older brothers, the firm continued as Wilson, Harris and Richards.
+Following the deaths of the two older brothers, the firm continued as Wilson, Harris & Richards, and later as Harris & Richards.